mit-acl/dpgo/README.md

 ## Citations

-If you are using this library, please cite the following papers:
+If you are using the dpgo library, please cite the following papers.
+For the basic dpgo library,
 ```
 @ARTICLE{Tian2021Distributed,
   author={Tian, Yulun and Khosoussi, Kasra and Rosen, David M. and How, Jonathan P.},